PowerShell/PSResourceGet/help/Get-PSResourceRepository.md

 ## PARAMETERS

 ### -Name
 This parameter takes a String argument, including wildcard characters, or an array of such String arguments.
 It is used to search for repository names from the repository store which match the provided name pattern.
+Tab completion is provided on this argument and will display registered repository names.

 ```yaml
 Type: String[]